majofrancis/JiraIssueDownloadUtility/README.md

 You are welcome to go through the code and make tweaks as per your organisational needs.

-The Developer shall NOT be responsible for any issues which may arise out of using this Product.
+The Developer shall NOT be responsible for any issues which may arise out of using this Product...